xdan/jodit/src/core/decorators/hook/README.md

-# Hook deorators
+# @hook

-Sets a handler for changing the component's status.
+Establishes a handler for modifying the status of the component.

 ```ts
 import { component, hook } from 'jodit/core/decorators';